lmctewald/HVCLab.github.io/README.md

 # Start Jekyll

-A guide to getting started with Jekyll.
+A guide to getting started with Jekyll.This is me writing, Mara

 ### [Read the tutorial](https://taniarascia.com/make-a-static-website-with-jekyll) | [View the demo](http://taniarascia.github.io/startjekyll/)